 Our Taiping Group incorporates ESG into the Group's strategic planning and integrates ESG into the business development plans and daily operation processes and responds to the United Nations' Sustainable Development Goals (SDGs).
-The Group has set relevant goals for addressing climate change.
-In 2023, the goals include i) the growth rate of green insurance premiums during the Group Five-Year Plan period will be higher than the growth rate of total premium income; ii) carbon emissions in operational activities will be reduced year by year until business operations are carbon neutral by 2030 and (iii) reduce water consumption per employee from previous year.
-CTPIS intends to reduce the carbon emissions in the investment portfolio until the portfolio achieves net-zero emissions by the timeline in line with Singapore's aspiration to achieve net-zero emissions.
+The Group has set relevant goals for addressing climate change outlining 5 years strategic planning from 2021-2025.
+The goals include i) achieving higher growth rate of green insurance premiums compared to total premium income growth rate during the Group "Five-Year Plan" period, ii) reducing carbon emissions in operational activities yearly eventually achieving carbon neutral by 2030, and (iii) net-zero carbon emissions from investment portfolio by 2060.
+As a wholly owned subsidiary, we will incorporate Group's guidance to achieve the climate goals; and local regulatory requirement to reduce the carbon emissions in our operations and investment portfolio in line with Singapore's aspiration to achieve net-zero emissions.

-Our disclosure is guided by the recommendations by the Task Force on Climate-related Financial Disclosure (TCFD).
-TCFD's recommendations are structured around four thematic areas-governance, strategy, risk management, and metrics and targets.
-These four recommendations are supported by key climate-related financial disclosures.
+Our disclosure is guided by the recommendations from the Task Force on Climate-related Financial Disclosure (TCFD) following the four pillars: (a) governance, (b) strategy, (c) risk management, and (d) metrics and targets.